 Dunya is now undergoing the necessary psychosocial support; we have also implemented follow-up plans to ensure her wellbeing.
 In addition to this, she is now participating in our female empowerment courses and activities to support her psychosocial development.

 The availability of centres and safe areas of communication and support are the most essential first steps to providing women like Dunya with a voice and a road to recovery.

 "I tried to leave, but after three months of divorce I had to go back for the children.
 I couldn’t tolerate that he would beat and insult me in front of them; children are so impressionable"

 You Can Make A Difference

 Crop production has been adversely affected by the scarcity and high prices of agricultural inputs and fuel, low-quality inputs, damaged irrigation infrastructure, shortages and high cost of farm labour, and loss of or damage to standing crops.
-Additionally, livestock numbers have fallen drastically. ln both urban and rural areas, labour markets are adequately functioning to have a demand for certain essential services.
-Syria Relief's vocational training projects have included some of those essential services identified.
+Additionally, livestock numbers have fallen drastically.
+In urban and rural areas, labour markets are adequately functioning to have a demand for certain essential services.
+Our vocational training projects have included some of those essential services identified.

 Child Friendly Spaces